Talcum Powder Products Lawsuits

 Read about the history of talcum powder here.

-Recent lawsuits claim that more than one thousand women who used J&J talcum powder products regularly over extended periods of time, developed ovarian cancer.
-Plaintiffs’ attorneys in these lawsuits also allege that J&J was aware of the increased risk associated with the powders’ use near the genital area, yet continued to market the product, specifically with an emphasis towards African American and Hispanic women.
+Recent lawsuits claim that more than one thousand women who used J&J talcum powder products regularly over extended periods of time developed ovarian cancer.
+Plaintiffs’ attorneys in these lawsuits also allege that J&J was aware of the increased risk associated with the powders’ use near the genital area yet continued to market the product, specifically with an emphasis on African American and Hispanic women.

 Read more about the talcum powder lawsuits.